object-oriented-python/object-oriented-programming/doc/source/4_abstract_data_types.rst

     :mod:`adt_examples.rpcalc` containing a class :class:`RPCalc` implementing a reverse Polish calculator.
 The calculator should have the following methods:

-    :meth:`push`
+    :obj:`push(n)`
-        This should take a single argument.
+        This takes a single argument.
 If it is a number then it should be pushed onto the calculator's internal stack.
 If it is a string for a recognised operator, then the appropriate number of operands should be popped from the internal stack, the result pushed back on the stack.